daos-stack/daos/utils/docker/vcluster/README.md

 `utils/docker/vcluster/.env`.

 !!! warning
-    For working properly, the DAOS authentification have to be enabled in all the images (i.e. nodes images and base image).
+    For working properly, the DAOS authentication have to be enabled in all the images (i.e. nodes images and base image).

 ## Running DAOS Nodes Container